 - Serve as CASB ambassadors, who are knowledgeable about CASB policies, goals, plans and services.

-Note: The first official meeting for newly-elected members will be Sunday, Dec.
-2, 2012, immediately following the closing general session at the convention.
+Note: The first official meeting for newly elected members will be Sunday, Dec.
+8, 2013, immediately following the closing general session at the convention.

-Conferences: CASB waives registration fees for board of director members to attend CASB conferences and convention.
+Conferences: CASB waives registration fees for board of directors to attend CASB conferences and convention.
 Members are responsible for hotel accommodations, mileage and meals.